 Showering before and after swimming will also help reduce the amount of chlorine your skin is exposed to and absorbs.
 Rinsing before swimming will help provide a healthier swimming experience for everyone using the pool.
 Failing to rinse off after swimming in a chemical chlorine pool means that your skin will be in contact with chemical residue the rest of the day.
-Salt water pool owners will actually feel clean after a swim and won't have any chemical residue to worry about.

 If you notice what appears to be a reaction to chlorine it’s important to speak with a health care provider to receive personalized professional advice.
-Your health care provider should be able to provide you with advice that should have you back enjoying your pool in no time.

 Chlorine removal products are designed to reduce or eliminate chlorine and its byproducts after a swim.
 While they may not completely eliminate chlorine, they can significantly reduce its concentration, minimizing the risk of allergy reactions.
 Chlorine neutralizing products work by filtering out chlorine and its byproducts, making a swim in your pool a lot safer and more tolerable for those who have chlorine sensitivities.